-Utility Debt Securitization Authority (the "Issuer"), a special purpose corporate municipal instrumentality of the State of New York (the "State"), is issuing the above-captioned bonds (the "2022T Restructuring Bonds," the 2022TE Restructuring Bonds" and together, the "2022 Restructuring Bonds"), for the purpose of [(i) allowing each of the Issuer and the Long Island Power Authority (the "Authority") to retire certain of its outstanding indebtedness and (ii) financing System Resiliency Costs (as defined herein)].
+Utility Debt Securitization Authority (the "Issuer"), a special purpose corporate municipal instrumentality of the State of New York (the "State"), is issuing the above-captioned bonds (the "2022T Restructuring Bonds," the "2022TE-1 Restructuring Bonds," the "2022TE-2 Restructuring Bonds (Green Bonds)" and together, the "2022 Restructuring Bonds"), for the purpose of (i) allowing each of the Issuer and the Long Island Power Authority (the "Authority") to retire certain of its outstanding indebtedness and (ii) financing System Resiliency Costs (as defined herein).
 The 2022 Restructuring Bonds will have such scheduled and final maturities, bear interest at such rates, be payable on such dates, and be issued in such denominations as shown on the inside cover of this Official Statement.
 The 2022 Restructuring Bonds will be subject to redemption prior to maturity as set forth herein.
+References to the 2022TE Restructuring Bonds shall mean the 2022TE-1 Restructuring Bonds and the 2022TE-2 Restructuring Bonds (Green Bonds), collectively.